 The rest of the paper is organized as follows.
-In Section \ref{sec:notation}, we define necessary notation related to the crossed mixed effects model \eqref{eq:lme} and give the prior specification on model parameters.
-Section \ref{sec:SGLD} presents the details of our proposed SGLD algorithm for the large crossed mixed effects model with balanced design and no missing data, and the new pigeonhole SGLD algofithm for the model with missing data.
-Section \ref{sec:theorem} includes the assumptions and the main theorem on the convergence property of the pigeonhole SGLD algorithm.
-Section \ref{sec:experiments} includes the numerical results from extensive simulation studies and two real data examples, which demonstrate the estimation accuracy and computation efficiency of our proposed algorithms on large crossed mixed effects models.
+In Section \ref{sec:notation}, we define necessary notations related to the crossed mixed effects model \eqref{eq:lme} and give the prior specification on the model parameters.
+Section \ref{sec:SGLD} presents our proposed SGLD algorithms for the large crossed mixed effects model in two cases: the balanced design without missing data, and the unbalanced model with missing data.
+Section \ref{sec:theorem} presents a theorem on the convergence of the pigeonhole SGLD algorithm.
+Section \ref{sec:experiments} includes the numerical results on two real data examples, which demonstrate the estimation accuracy and computation efficiency of our proposed algorithms.
 Section \ref{sec:discussion} includes some discussion on our SGLD algorithms and perspective on future research.
-The proof of our main theorem is provided in the appendix.
+Further technical details and simulation studies are provided in the Supplementary Material.